itscoltonhicks/Linux-OS-Administration/README.md

 So we're currently operating this terminal within the ```/home/Colton``` directory.

 Every command we run starts from the current user and the current directory location on disk.
-If we want to run commands somewhere else or as someone else, we'd need to specify it—either change the directory, switch users, or specify a different path.
+If we want to run commands somewhere else or as someone else, we'd need to indicate it—either change the directory, switch users, or specify a different path.

 Commands execute actions based on where we are, unless we specify otherwise.